TechyMatt/terraform-azure-palo-hub/README.md

           }
         }
         "obew" = {
-          "nva_1" = { //This is identical to above, however is for the Palos performing outbound and east west name                   = "" //The Device Name of the Palo Alto trust_ip               = "" //The IP address to allocate to the trust interface, from subnet_trust management_ip          = "" //The IP address to allocate to the management interface, from subnet_management untrust_ip             = "" //The IP address to allocate to the untrust interface, from subnet_untrust
+          "" = { //The Device Name of the Palo Alto.
+Should be unique trust_ip               = "" //The IP address to allocate to the trust interface, from subnet_trust management_ip          = "" //The IP address to allocate to the management interface, from subnet_management untrust_ip             = "" //The IP address to allocate to the untrust interface, from subnet_untrust